aslakjohansen/brick-doc/README.md

 Dependency namespaces:
 - [RDF](https://www.w3.org/TR/rdf-syntax/) Declared, but not used below the model layer.
 Used for creating class instances in the model.
-- [OWL](https://www.w3.org/TR/owl-ref/) Usd for classes, properties and property modifiers
+- [OWL](https://www.w3.org/TR/owl-ref/) Used for classes, properties and property modifiers
 - [RDFS](https://www.w3.org/TR/rdf-schema/) Used for extended class and property information (subtyping, range and domain).
 - [SKOS](https://www.w3.org/2009/08/skos-reference/skos.html) Used for annotating entities with human readable definitions
 - [XML](https://www.w3.org/XML/1998/namespace) Declared, but not used below the model layer.